fathallah7/Rover-Vehicle-Project/README.md

 # RoverCar - Smart Rover Vehicle

-This is a smart rover vehicle inspired by GalaxyRVR.
+This is a Smart Rover Vehicle inspired by GalaxyRVR.
 The project includes:

-- 🔧 ESP32-based firmware
+- 🔧 Arduino
 - 📱 RemoteXY mobile app interface
 - 🛠️ Custom motor control for 6-wheel drive
 - 📷 Camera streaming with control